shinbutou/intern_blackhole/README.md

 # ReadMe
-A full-stack clock-in application for Blackhole Creative, developed with:
+A full-stack clock-in application for Blackhole Creative, developed using:
 * Node
 * Vue
 * Express